udocker

 - Can we run as a regular user without privileges?

-- singularity/apptainer, podman etc
+- singularity/apptainer, podman etc..

-- Yet they depend on kernel functionalities
+- Yet they depend on kernel functionalities, that may not be available everywhere.

 udocker: Introduction - I